Remigius2011/rancher-workshop/readme.md

 BaselOne, but ***please update the image in your rancher workload*** - otherwise future upgrades of any kind may fail.

-***warning:*** newer versions of the postgresql helm chart, namely 2.x and upwards, are completely different and have other parameters. the description given here only works for 1.0.0 and 0.x.x.
-See also [this github issue](https://github.com/helm/charts/pull/8004). also, upgrading your deployment to the latest version of the helm chart will kill your deployment - I haven't tested whether the rollback works in this case, but feel free to do so at your own risk (obviously test with non-production workloads first)
+***warning:*** newer versions of the postgresql helm chart, namely 1.x and upwards, are completely different and have other parameters. the description given here only works for 0.x.x.
+See also [this github issue](https://github.com/helm/charts/pull/8004). also, upgrading your deployment to the latest version of the helm chart will kill your deployment - i haven't tested whether the rollback works in this case, but feel free to do so at your own risk (obviously test with non-production workloads first)

 introduction